LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AuthResendEmailVerification-put-">Auth Resend Email Verification (PUT)</h4>
- This API resends the verification email to the user. <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-resend-email-verification/" target="_blank">More info</a>
+ This API resends the verification email to the user.

 ```java